tvpollet/beautiful-jekyll/_pages/induction_PY0794.md

 The course manual can be found [here](/outline_statistics_mres.course-11-9web){:target="_blank"}

+## Markdown tutorial.

+RMarkdown combines R and Markdown.
+Markdown is a very basic language which is commonly used in programming, you can use it for websites but also for your code on Github.

+Have a go with markdown at [www.markdowntutorial.com](www.markdowntutorial.com){:target="_blank"}

+Here is a [video of me completing a markdown tutorial](https://youtu.be/xuk8yGJJO40){:target="_blank"}.
+Check out the links in the video comments as well.

 ## Some other resources.

 Here are some other resources to already get you going.